The Nevus Network

 SELECTED MEDICAL JOURNAL ARTICLES ON CONGENITAL NEVI

 OUR LAST NEWSLETTER Contents: Yes, our last newsletter appeared in 2002!
-When we get a large block of time, we will send out another newsletter and update our stats, as we perhaps 2000-3000 members now.
-Please send us your current e-mail address!
+Newsletters are dinosaurs now and we will send all further updates to members via this website in the future.
 Headlines of the last newsletter: Nevus Network surpasses 800 members in 2002 An Incredible Gift....
 Teen with Giant Nevus Survives School Daze Minimizing the Trauma of Doctor Visits Our New Slogan Just a Regular Guy Editors' Corner Penpal Program Join the Nevus Network

 Lots of photos of birthmark buddies here.
 Feel free to look for your skin twin!